kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 ### Host

 The host is the URL of the exposed Service.
-Lowercase RFC 1123 labels and FQDN are supported.
+Lowercase RFC 1123 labels, FQDN, and wildcard domain names (for example, `*.example.com`) are supported.

 Underlying type: string